qertoip/transaction_isolation/README.md

 Works with MySQL, PostgreSQL and SQLite as long as you are using new adapters mysql2, pg or sqlite3.
 Supports all ANSI SQL isolation levels: :serializable, :repeatable_read, :read_committed, :read_uncommitted.

+See also [transaction_retry](https://github.com/qertoip/transaction_retry) gem for auto-retrying transactions on deadlocks and serialization errors.

 ## Example

     ActiveRecord::Base.isolation_level( :serializable ) do